 Contact Information

-Our Early College team is happy to answer your partnership-related inquiries!
+Our Early College staff is happy to answer your partnership-related inquiries!
 You can email us at earlycollege@oakton.edu or call us at 847.635.1661.
 Please allow us 1-2 business days to respond to voicemails and emails.

 Admission Inquiries